Papuahyla bibonius

-Litoria bibonius is a species of frog of the subfamily Pelodryadinae.
+Papuahyla bibonius is a species of frog of the family Pelodryadidae.

 Distribution

 This species is found in the D'Entrecasteaux, Normanby and Goodenough islands in Papua New Guinea.

 Description

 It can be distinguished from other lowland New Guinea green tree frogs by the following features: only one third of its fingers are webbed, it has no vomerine teeth, it has a smooth tympanium instead of a granular one, and its snout is long and pointed.
 The hidden surfaces of its thighs are yellow and its dorsum is uniformly green.

-Like other members of the Litoria genus, it has horizontal irises, but unlike all Litoria species from Papua New Guinea, it has red eyes.
+Like other members of Pelodryadidae, it has horizontal irises, but unlike other Papuan species it has red eyes.

-Taxonomy

-Litoria bibonius is part of the species-group L. bicolor, which was created to accommodate 7 species from the region that had characteristics in common.

-The other members of the group are: Litoria cooloolensis and Litoria fallax in Australia; Litoria bicolor in Austrália and Papua New Guine; Litoria contrastens, Litoria longicrus and Litoria mystax in Papua New Guine.